bolcom/hive_compared_bq/README.md

 ```
 [INFO]	[2017-09-18 08:09:06,947]  (MainThread) Analyzing the columns ['rowkey', 'calc_timestamp', 'categorization_step', 'dts_modified', 'global_id', 'product_category', 'product_group', 'product_subgroup', 'product_subsubgroup', 'unit'] with a sample of 10000 values
-[INFO]	[2017-09-18 08:09:07,739]  (MainThread) Best column to do a GROUP BY is rowkey (apparitions of most frequent value: 1 / the 50 most frequentvalues sum up 50 apparitions)
+[INFO]	[2017-09-18 08:09:07,739]  (MainThread) Best column to do a GROUP BY is rowkey (occurrences of most frequent value: 1 / the 50 most frequentvalues sum up 50 occurrences)
 [INFO]	[2017-09-18 08:09:07,739]  (MainThread) Executing the 'Group By' Count queries for sluangsay.hive_compared_bq_table2 (hive) and bidwh2.hive_compared_bq_table2 (bigQuery) to do first comparison
 [INFO]	[2017-09-18 08:09:35,392]  (MainThread) We found at least 3 differences in Group By count
 ```